nomis/nomis/README.rst

     * Performance improvements with large files and many open registers

+    * Better handling of complex Jump to other split operations

     * Various bug fixes, new preferences and British English translations

 `charybdis <https://github.com/nomis/charybdis>`_ (IRC server)